-During the past year we have not only conducted a successful community campaign funding a variety of needed programs in the Valley area, but also clothed 160 needy children for school bringing our total for this program to over 2,400 children.
-Our Corporate Volunteer Council also built the fifth iteration of Harvest House and distributed over 100,000 food items to local food banks from the project.
-They also conducted monthly food and clothing drives.
-Our Youth Leadership Program provided another 25 area high school students with leadership training and volunteer experience whild our Leadership Greater Valley Program also graduated and placed 17 new adult volunteer leaders for our community.
+During the past year we have not only conducted a successful community campaign funding a variety of needed programs in the Valley area, but also clothed 197 low income children for school bringing our total for this program to over 2,700 children.
+Our Corporate Volunteer Council conducted monthly food and clothing drives.
+Our Youth Leadership Program celebrated its 25th anniversary and our Leadership Greater Valley Program also graduated and placed 20 new adult volunteer leaders for our community.

-We also served as the community agent for the Discovery Early Childhood efforts for the region as well as Ansonia and Shelton's city efforts.We continued to host and provide administrative support for the Valley Council of Health and Human Services.
+We are the fiscal agent for the Discovery Early Childhood efforts for the region as well as Ansonia and Shelton's city efforts.We continued to host and provide administrative support for the Valley Council of Health and Human Services.

 Though we have an excellent staff, an active and involved Board of Directors is critical to the success of the organization.
 Ultimately, it is the Board that sets the policy and the vision for the organization and is responsible for the governance of Valley United Way.
 We are fortunate to have a diverse, knowledgeable and dedicated group of community leaders serving on our Board.
 They are people who live and work in the community and have a great desire to serve the community.